Table of Contents

 Why?
 Simply put, all big and well-established companies operating in the UK are either LTDs or PLCs.
 While you’ve got the option to do business as a sole trader, in doing so you’ll be sending a message to potential customers or clients that your business is small and probably run by a single person.

 But the need to form a limited company goes far beyond external perception.
 It also protects you from financial ruin – because by incorporating a limited company, you’ll be driving a legal wedge between you and your business and you will transform your company into its own entity.
 This means as the company’s owner, you can only be liable for an amount up to the value of the shares you have in your company.
-Any amount of money or assets you own, beyond the value of those shares will be protected in the event your company runs into financial trouble.
+Any amount of money or assets you own, beyond the value of those shares, will be protected in the event your company runs into financial trouble.

 This protection is referred to as “limited liability”, and it will make your life a whole lot easier in terms of finances and getting to sleep at night without worrying yourself sick.
 After all, the risks of trading on an unlimited liability basis are petrifyingly enormous.
 So, if you want to succeed, you absolutely must choose a good company formation agent and incorporate a limited company.
 It is simply not an option.
-Find out more about company formation and limited companies.

 2. Choose an original company name and pay a professional to design a company logo